 In addition to determining whether you really need to use a bag, here are some tips to help you save money and hassle when investing in promotional tote bags:

 - Buy in Quantity.
-It may be tough to shell out funds for a large quantity order.
-But if you can project your use for a year and buy them all at the same time, you'll save by taking advantage of volume discounts and a single set up charge.
+It may be tough to shell out funds for large quantity orders.
+But if you can project your use for a year and buy them all at the same time, you'll save by taking advantage of volume discounts and a single setup charge.

 - Order Early.
 In addition to space, bags can be very heavy.
 So order at least a month or more in advance of your ideal in-hand date so that you can use ground shipping.
 This will avoid a huge bill for expedited freight.